 Compare the expenditure categories in the declaration (insulation materials, solar panel components, recycled steel, energy-efficient glazing) to the eligible categories in Annex 2 of the subsidy agreement.
 All four categories appear in Annex 2.

 Documentation note: Attach a side-by-side comparison of the declaration categories and the Annex 2 eligible categories.
+Note any categories in the declaration not present in Annex 2 (none in this case).

-How to write the AUP report
+How to write the report

 ISRS 4400.30 lists the mandatory report elements.
 Missing any of them creates a non-compliant report that a regulator will flag.

-The report must include: a title indicating it is a report of factual findings from agreed-upon procedures, the addressee, a description of the purpose and a statement that the procedures are those agreed with the engaging party, identification of the subject matter information, a description of each procedure performed and each factual finding, a statement that the engagement is not an audit or a review and that no assurance is expressed, a statement that the report is restricted to the engaging party and the intended users, the date of the report, and the practitioner's signature.
+The report must include a title indicating it is a report of factual findings from agreed-upon procedures, the addressee (typically the engaging party), a description of the purpose of the engagement and a statement that the procedures performed are those agreed with the engaging party, identification of the subject matter information the procedures were performed on, a description of each procedure performed and each factual finding, a statement that the engagement is not an audit or a review and that no assurance is expressed, a statement that the report is restricted to the engaging party and the intended users identified in the engagement terms, the date of the report, and the practitioner’s signature.

 The restriction on distribution (ISRS 4400.30(k)) is a practical protection.
-Because the procedures were designed for a specific purpose, the findings may not make sense (or could be misleading) to someone who doesn't understand that purpose.
+Because the procedures were designed for a specific purpose, the findings may not make sense (or could be misleading) to someone who doesn’t understand that purpose.
+If the engaging party wants to distribute the report more widely, ISRS 4400.A48 suggests discussing whether additional procedures or a different form of engagement would be more appropriate.

-Findings are reported procedure by procedure, not summarised.
-Each procedure gets its own section in the report with the procedure described, followed by the finding.
 The language of each finding matters.
 Avoid any words that imply judgment or evaluation.
-"We found" is fine.
-"We noted" is fine.
-"We determined" implies a conclusion.
-"We observed that the amount was reasonable" implies assurance.
+“We found” is fine.
+“We noted” is fine.
+“We determined” implies a conclusion.
+“We observed that the amount was reasonable” implies assurance.
+Stick to factual, verifiable language throughout.
+If the procedure was a recalculation, report the recalculated figure and any difference.
+If the procedure was a comparison, report what was compared and whether the items agreed or differed (and by how much).

-Practical checklist for your next AUP engagement
+Practical checklist for your next AUP

-2. Define each procedure so that a competent practitioner who wasn't in the planning meeting could perform it without asking clarifying questions.
-If you have to explain what "review" means in context, the procedure isn't specific enough (ISRS 4400.A20).
+- Define each procedure so that a competent practitioner who wasn’t in the planning meeting could perform it without asking clarifying questions.
+If you have to explain what “review” means in context, the procedure isn’t specific enough (ISRS 4400.A20).

-3. Agree the report format before starting work (ISRS 4400.21).
+- Agree the report format before starting work (ISRS 4400.21).
 Check whether the intended user has a prescribed template.
 Many Dutch provinces and funding bodies do.

-4. Report findings per procedure, not as a summary.
+- Report findings per procedure, not as a summary.
 Each finding maps one-to-one to a procedure described in the engagement letter.
 State facts.
 Reserve conclusions for the engaging party.

-5. If you cannot perform a procedure as agreed, document why and either agree an alternative with the engaging party or report the limitation (ISRS 4400.27).
+- If you cannot perform a procedure as agreed, document why and either agree an alternative with the engaging party or report the limitation (ISRS 4400.27).

-6. Check whether the engagement terms permit recommendations (ISRS 4400.30(m)).
-If they don't, keep recommendations out of the report regardless of how obvious the fix is.
+- Check whether the engagement terms permit recommendations (ISRS 4400.30(m)).
+If they don’t, keep recommendations out of the report regardless of how obvious the fix is.

 Common mistakes

-• Blurring the line between findings and conclusions.
-The AFM has noted in its thematic reviews that AUP reports sometimes include language such as "the expenditure appears reasonable" or "no material discrepancies were noted," both of which imply assurance and violate ISRS 4400.14(b).
+- Blurring the line between findings and conclusions.
+The AFM has noted in its thematic reviews that AUP reports sometimes include language such as “the expenditure appears reasonable” or “no material discrepancies were noted,” both of which imply assurance and violate ISRS 4400.14(b).
 Report what you found, not what you think it means.

-• Using vague procedure descriptions.
-"Verify the completeness of the records" requires professional judgment about what "completeness" means in context.
+- Using vague procedure descriptions.
+“Verify the completeness of the records” requires professional judgment about what “completeness” means in context.
 ISRS 4400.A20 requires procedures specific enough to be performed without subjective interpretation.
-Replace "verify completeness" with "compare the transaction listing to the general ledger and report any items in the ledger not present in the listing."
+Replace “verify completeness” with “compare the transaction listing to the general ledger and report any items in the ledger not present in the listing.”

-• Failing to restrict the report.
+- Failing to restrict the report.
 ISRS 4400.30(k) requires a restriction on distribution.
-Omitting this exposes the firm to liability from unintended users who rely on the report for purposes the procedures weren't designed to address.
+Omitting this exposes the firm to liability from unintended users who rely on the report for purposes the procedures weren’t designed to address.

-Related Ciferi content
+Related content

 Related guides: